flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/intensive-english.md

   * Eighteen levels of study from low beginner to high advanced.

-  * Small class sizes of 15 or less, guaranteeing individual attention from your teacher.
+  * Small class sizes of 15 or fewer, guaranteeing individual attention from your teacher.

   * Core Class emphasizing the four key language skills: speaking, listening, reading and writing